Trails for everyone, forever

 (4 votes) Log in to rate

-Boulder River 2.0
+Boulder Creek 2.0

-End of Trail 1.9
+Trail End 1.9

 The rolling pace set in the first few hundred yards is the theme of this trail's entire length.
 Elevation gains and losses increase, making for a surprisingly good workout.
-After a long climb about a mile in, look out to your left for a nice view upriver of the mysterious Elwha valley.
+After a long climb about a mile in, look out to your left for a nice view upriver of the mysterious Elwha Valley.

-After two miles of forest wandering, arrive abruptly at a dropoff, where Boulder River cascades down from its origin at Boulder Lake, five and a half miles away as the crow flies, but unreachable on trails from there.
+After two miles of forest wandering, arrive abruptly at a dropoff, where Boulder Creek cascades down from its origin at Boulder Lake, five and a half miles away as the crow flies, but unreachable on trails from there.

 The missing tenth of a mile on the sign at the trailhead is a mystery.
-A footpath heads off uphill from here, but it's certainly not 0.1 miles further to the river; you can see it right in front of you.
+A footpath heads off uphill from here, but it's certainly not 0.1 miles further to the creek; you can see it right in front of you.
 On your way back, take time to enjoy the views of the valley and former dam site, which are arguably better on the return trip, since you're walking towards it.

 WTA worked here in 2017!